 To balance her 3 days with Age Concern, her other day job is introducing her grandchildren to educational and cultural opportunities in Wellington, which fills the other 2 days very nicely.

 The mokopuna are becoming aware of the importance of older people in our community and the need for social justice across all ages.

-Ann is the Community Support Co-Ordinator and has worked at Age Concern Wellington for the past 8 years.
+Ann is the Community Support and Outreach Co-ordinator based in our Wellington office and has worked at Age Concern Wellington for the past 8 years.
 She is the person most likely to answer your phone call – she will always give helpful advice, and if outside her area of expertise, will direct you to the appropriate person.

 In addition to working at Age Concern, Ann is on the Board of WellElder, a Counselling Service for older people, on Community Networks Wellington – a network of social services in Wellington, and is the Consumer Council Member for Capital and Coast DHB’s Primary Clinical Group.

 Outside of work Ann keeps fit and healthy by exercising early every morning – swimming, gym or dancing.
 She is an avid reader and loves the cinema.
 Twice monthly she assists at Wellington Cathedral – at the early 8.00 a.m. service.

 The Community Support and Outreach Co-ordinator for the Hutt Valley is currently being recruited.
 Applications have closed.

 Marion is a past-president of Age Concern Wellington and now works part-time as the Executive Officer keeping an eye on the overall operations.
 She is an accountant by training who has worked as a public servant in New Zealand and overseas.